magnesj/ResInsight/docs/ObservedData.md

 - ISO date format must be used: 'yyyy-mm-dd' or 'yyyy-mm-dd hh:mm'
 - Semicolon (;) must be used as column separator
 - Point (.) must be used as decimal separator
+- The comment must not contain any semicolons

 #### Example
 The two examples below are equvalent and result in identical data after importing to ResInsight